MusicalPatterns/utilities/README.md

 # Musical Patterns - Utilities

-Shared utilities for code, math, music, testing, and nominal typing.
+Shared generic utilities for code, math, music, testing, and nominal typing used throughout the other repos.